moschiel/html-minify-and-macro-converter/README.md

 idf.py build
 ```

-This command will execute the HTML to Macro String Converter before compiling the ESP32 project, ensuring that your HTML content is always up-to-date and correctly formatted as C/C++ macros.
+This command will execute the HTML to Macro String Converter before compiling the ESP-IDF project, ensuring that your HTML content is always up-to-date and correctly formatted as C/C++ macros.

 ## Important Notes